Lily Thomas: Personal life

-On Dec 12, 2022 the Supreme Court Woman Lawyers Association including the office of Lily Thomas & Saju Jakob had organised a memorial in memory of Lily.
+On 12 December 2022, the Supreme Court Women Lawyers Association including the office of Lily Thomas & Saju Jakob had organised a memorial in memory of Lily.

-The event was being attended by judges M.R.
-Shah and C.T.
-Ravikumar.
-The Attorney General for India R. Venkataramani was the notable speaker for the memorial meeting.
-Other important attendes were advocate Pravin H. Parekh who is president of ISIL & Confederation of Indian Bar, and advocate Pradeep Rai, vice-president of SCBA.
+The event was being attended by judges M. R. Shah and C. T. Ravikumar.
+The then Attorney General for India R. Venkataramani was the notable speaker for the memorial meeting.
+Other important attendees were advocate Pravin H. Parekh who is the president of ISIL & Confederation of Indian Bar, and advocate Pradeep Rai, vice-president of SCBA.